iscc/iscc-specs/docs/specification.md

 #### Partial Content Flag (PCF)

 The last bit of the header byte is the "Partial Content Flag".
 It designates if the Content-ID applies to the full content or just some part of it.
 The PCF MUST be set as a `0`-bit (**full GMT-specific content**) by default.
-Setting the PCF to `1` enables applications to create multiple ISCCs for partial extracts of a content collection.
+Setting the PCF to `1` enables applications to create multiple linked ISCCs of partial extracts of a content collection.
 The exact semantics of *partial content* are outside of the scope of this specification.
 Applications that plan to support partial Content-IDs MUST clearly define their semantics.

-!!! example "PCF Linking Example Use Case"
+!!! example "PCF Linking Example"
     Let´s assume we have a single Newspaper issue "The Times - 03 Jan 2009".
 You would generate one Meta-ID component with title "The Times" and extra "03 Jan 2009".
 The resulting Meta-ID component will be the grouping prefix in this szenario.

     The Content-ID component would be of type text with flag `0` (not partial) and calculated over the concatenated plain-text of all contained articles.
 The remaining components of ISCC are created by running their algorithms over the print PDF data of the complete Newspaper issue.